ajDesamparado13/README/conventions/CSS.md

 ## Naming

-All ids, classes and attributes must be lowercase with hyphens used for separation.
+All ids, classes and attributes must be kebab-case or lowercase with hyphens used for separation.

      /* GOOD */
      .dataset-list {}